alinasingh/Python_projects/README.md

 ## Questions(KPIs)
 - Which months got the highest sales?
 - List the top 3 Pizza names according to sales.
-- Who is the most pizza sales category?
+- Who is the pizza sales category with the most sales?
 - What is the total price of each pizza name?
 - What is the sum of quantity and sales by pizza_catogory?

 ## Process in Python
 - Exploratory Data Analysis (EDA) in Python is an essential step in understanding the structure and characteristics of a dataset before applying machine learning or statistical analysis.
-- This project involves Pandas, Matplotlib, and Seaborn to analyze and visualize data from Pizza focusing on ✓pizza_category, total_price, Sales, quantity, and so on.
+This project involves using Pandas, Matplotlib, and Seaborn to analyze and visualize data from Pizza, focusing on • category, total price, Sales, quantity, and so on.

 ## Process in Power BI
 - ETL step for understanding the data structure.